We present to you…Team Milk!

 Clare began her career at Cinesite where she progressed to VFX Producer, eventually becoming a member of Cinesite’s management team.
 Clare was VFX Producer on three of the Harry Potter films as well as Prince of Persia: Sands of Time (Disney/Bruckheimer); X-Men: The Last Stand (Fox); Batman: The Dark Knight (Warner Bros.) and Bedtime Stories (Disney).
 Clare’s additional credits at Cinesite include Pirates Of The Caribbean: On Stranger Tides (Disney); Band Of Brothers (HBO) and The World Is Not Enough (Eon/MGM).

-Cigdem combines her role at Milk, in which she oversees human resources, with a career as a successful freelance writer.
-Just before joining Milk, Cigdem’s very popular blog ‘Kitty Tells It As It Is’ was optioned and is being produced as a film by Debra Hayward (Les Miserables).
+Cigdem combines her role at Milk, in which she oversees the human resources and business affairs of Milk’s Fitzrovia based studio, with a career as a successful freelance writer.
+Just before joining Milk, Cigdem’s very popular blog ‘Kitty Tells It As It Is’ was optioned and is being produced as a film.

 Cigdem began her career at Working Title Films as Business Affairs Executive where she worked for seven years, providing legal services for a variety of feature films including Notting Hill, Billy Elliot, Elizabeth and Captain Corelli’s Mandolin.

-Jenny has been working with Milk since its inception in 2013 to handle its launch publicity and is responsible for the studio’s PR and Marketing.
+Jenny began working with Milk at its inception in 2013 to handle its launch publicity and is responsible for the studio’s PR and communications.

 Drop her a line if you’d like a chat with Will Cohen and the team about what Milk is up to and the fabulous projects we’ve been involved with.
 Or if you have a project, festival or an industry event you’d like to tell us about or get us involved with.

-Jenny has over fifteen years experience driving communications for broadcast, post production and entertainment media brands and content creators across Europe and internationally.
+Jenny has over twenty years experience driving communications for broadcast, post production and entertainment media brands and content creators.
 She has provided communications consultancy to brands such as The Walt Disney Company, Viacom International Media Networks, Nickelodeon Consumer Products, youth consumer products brand The Extreme Sports Company, the MOJO music awards and Norwegian children’s entertainment brand City of Friends.
 Jenny lead the corporate communications team at Disney owned pan-European TV network Jetix Europe for five years.

-She began her PR career at the Jim Henson Company where she eventually headed up the UK PR team, with responsibility for special effects studio Jim Henson’s Creature Shop and brands such as pre-school hit Bear in the Big Blue House and The Muppets.
+Jenny began her PR career at the Jim Henson Company where she eventually headed up the UK PR team, with responsibility for special effects studio Jim Henson’s Creature Shop, pre-school hit Bear in the Big Blue House and The Muppets.

 40-44 Clipstone Street, London W1W 5DW